Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 Utah State Stats and Trends

-- In Utah State's eight games this year, it has five wins against the spread.

-- Utah State's games this year have hit the over three times in eight opportunities (37.5%).
+- Utah State's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - The Utah State Aggies rack up 7.1 fewer points per game (31.4) than the New Mexico State Aggies allow (38.5).

-- When Utah State records more than 38.5 points, it is 3-0 against the spread and 3-0 overall.
+- Utah State is 3-0 against the spread and 3-0 overall this season when the team records more than 38.5 points.

-- The Utah State Aggies rack up 477.1 yards per game, just 13.3 more than the 463.8 the New Mexico State Aggies allow per matchup.
+- The Utah State Aggies average 477.1 yards per game, just 13.3 more than the 463.8 the New Mexico State Aggies give up per matchup.

-- When Utah State amasses more than 463.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Utah State churns out over 463.8 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Utah State Aggies have 13 turnovers, one fewer than the New Mexico State Aggies have takeaways (14).
+- The Utah State Aggies have 13 giveaways this season, while the New Mexico State Aggies have 14 takeaways .

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.